worldbank/iefieldkit/README.md

 ```

 If you are using a work computer where you are not permitted to make a `net` call to the internet from Stata, then you can do the following.
 Download the files from this repository by clicking the green _Clone or download_ button.
 Click the `<> code` tab if you do not see that button.
 Unzip the folders on your computer and change the URL in `from()` in the code above to the location of the _src_ folder where you unzipped the files on your computer.

+### Updating the command
+If you are testing the command and want to make sure that you have the latest version of the package, run `net uninstall iefieldkit` before repeating the installation described above.

 ## introduction
 Stata commands designed for primary data collection using [SurveyCTO](https://www.surveycto.com/index.html).
 Some features of the command might require meta data specific to SurveyCTO, but you are of course free to try these commands on any use case. **iefieldkit** is similar to the package [ietoolkit](https://github.com/worldbank/ietoolkit) but the commands in **iefieldkit** relates only to primary data collection using SurveyCTO.